-Morris Goldfarb, President, Chief Executive Officer and director of the Company is a director of Grand Casinos, Inc. Thomas J. Brosig, a director of the Company, is a director of Grand Casinos, Inc. and is also the Executive Vice President, Investor Relations for Grand Casinos, Inc. Mr. Brosig served as Executive Vice President of Administration and Finance of the Company from August 1989 through March 1990.
+Morris Goldfarb, Chief Executive Officer and a director of the Company, is a director of Grand Casinos, Inc. Thomas J. Brosig, a director of the Company, is a director of Grand Casinos, Inc. and is also the President and Chief Operating Officer of Grand Casinos, Inc. Mr. Brosig served as Executive Vice President of Administration and Finance of the Company from August 1989 through March 1990.